 As you already know, Spring IoC provides a great way to manage beans declared with the help of the @Bean annotation.
-These beans are initialized at startup and automatically wired to other beans when needed.
+Spring initializes these beans at startup and automatically wires them to other beans when needed.
 However, this is not the only way to declare container-managed objects in a Spring application.
 In many cases, you will adopt a component-based approach.

 Components